toruichikawa/toruichikawa/README.md

 - 📒 I’m currently learning **Javascript, React** and working on side projects.

-- 🤝🏻 I’m passionate about bridging the gap between design and development and look forward to collaborating to **Open source Projects** that revolves around Design.
+- 🤝🏻 I’m passionate about bridging the gap between design and development and look forward to collaborating to **Open source Projects**.

 - 🌎 I'm available for any Design or UI Engineer roles.